Bachfischer/COMP90086-Fine-grained-localisation/src/05_SuperGlue/README.md

 This folder contains an image matching and inference script based on the pre-trained [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) model.
 It works by exhaustively matching the test images with all train images and outputs the best match candidate for every image.

+**Note:**
+*To reproduce the results reported in the paper, please first download the pre-trained SuperGlue model from this [link](https://github.com/magicleap/SuperGluePretrainedNetwork) and place it into the `model/` directory.*

 ## Evaluation

 | Experiment                                  | Filename                                              | Score    |